 - Stairways that lack handrails

-- Broken sidewalks
+- Broken sidewalks and stairways

 - Construction debris in pedestrian areas